Melody J. Slashinski

 Biography

 Melody Slashinski is an associate professor of instruction in the Department of Social and Behavioral Sciences in Temple University’s College of Public Health.
-Prior to this appointment, she was an assistant professor of Community Health Education with the University of Massachusetts Amherst School of Public Health and Health Sciences from 2014 to 2019.
+Prior to this appointment, she was an assistant professor of community health education at the University of Massachusetts Amherst School of Public Health and Health Sciences from 2014 to 2019.
 Dr. Slashinski was a postdoctoral fellow with the Center for Medical Ethics and Health Policy at Baylor College of Medicine and earned her doctorate from the University of Texas School of Public Health.
-She is a qualitative methodologist and has more than two decades of experience leading, collaborating with, or consulting on a range of qualitative research projects both national and international.
+She is a qualitative methodologist and has more than two decades of experience leading, collaborating with, or consulting on a range of qualitative research projects, both national and international.

 Dr. Slashinski’s work examines how public/community health is shaped by social institutions and systems, particularly within and among marginalized groups.
 Applying a critical public health perspective, her primary research areas include children’s mental health services utilization; ethical, social, and cultural issues surrounding genomics and microbiomics; and the prison-industrial complex.
 She uses collaborative and interdisciplinary research methodologies, including narrative, participatory action, and ethnographic approaches, to expose the disjuncture between lived experience and the ideological apparatuses of power that deny lived experience.
 Her active projects include exploring how the privatization and professionalization of prison adjacent industries perpetuate the cycle of criminalization and incarceration, especially among women; sexual violence against women by law enforcement; how capitalism shapes human microbial biodiversity, health, and illness; and translating complex genomic data for cancer patients whose primary language is not English.